Nitin2575/strength-intelligence/README.md

 ## Current Status

-This repository is a working product case study and learning environment.
+This repository is a working product case study and experiment.
 It includes real product thinking, example queries, starter analysis code, system diagrams, frontend specifications, and an honest record of assumptions and limitations.

 ## Sleep and Environment Extension